jundalisay/superblist/content/en/research/descartes/world/chapter-12.md

 - the prevailing winds

 The other general motions of the earth, moon, the stars, and heavens can be understood from what I have said.
-- Or they do not serve my purpose here,<!-- . ; --> not falling under the same heading as those of which I have spoken.
+- Or they do not serve my purpose here, not falling under the same heading as those of which I have spoken.
 They would take me too long to describe.

 Thus, I only have to explain this action of the heavens and the stars, as their light.